Kenyan Premier League: Competition

 There are 18 clubs in the Kenyan Premier League.
-During the course of a season, traditionally from February to November but switched to August to May in 2018, each club plays the others twice (a double round-robin system): once at their home stadium and once at that of their opponents, for a total of 34 games.
-Teams receive three points for a win and one point for a draw.
-No points are awarded for a loss.
-Teams are ranked by total points, then goal difference, and then goals scored.
-At the end of each season, the club with the most points is crowned champion.
+During the course of a season, traditionally from February to November, but switched to August to May in 2018, each club plays the others twice (a double round-robin system), for a total of 34 games.
 If points are equal, the goal difference and then goals scored determine the winner.
 If still equal, the ordering is determined by their head-to-head records.
 If there is a tie for the championship, for relegation, or for qualification to other competitions, a play-off match at a neutral venue decides rank.
 The two lowest placed teams are relegated to the National Super League, with its top two teams promoted in their place.
 The 16th placed team squares off with the third-best team from the National Super League for the third promotion slot.

-In 2018 the league switched from a Feb/Nov calendar to an August to May competition to bring it in line with other countries.
-The 2018/2019 season bridges the gap running from December 2018 to July 2019 after which the seasons will align with those of European nations.

-2024–25 teams

-The league's most popular teams are rivals A.F.C.
-Leopards and Gor Mahia last title-winning season in 2024, while A.F.C.
-Leopards won their 12th league title in 1998.